-necessary documentation and means of reporting to, funding or oversight bodies; and
+necessary documentation and means of reporting to funding or oversight bodies; and

 conditions for termination of the contract.

+Interpretation: When contracting with AI vendors or vendors whose products embed AI, significant terms should also include contract provisions on bias auditing, data usage and security, and notification procedures and liability in the event of a data breech.

 RPM 6.03